Cairns / Townsville

 - Spring: Early February to late June

 - Advising Tips: Students may apply through IFSA Butler (http://www.ifsa-butler.org/james-cook-university.html) or through Arcadia University (link above).
 Students have access to the same university classes and service with either Butler or Arcadia.
 Housing arrangements, orientation experience and field trips vary depending on which sponsor chosen.
 Students should consider both options when making their choice.
+Most IFSA Butler/Arcadia programs require a faculty reference but not all, depending on the university partner.
+Contact a program adviser for specific program requirements.

 - Visa Information: The Australian student visa fee is approximately $625 but the application process is relatively hassle-free.
 After acceptance, your program will provide you with specifics about the visa required.
 The embassy site will have information on visa requirements for planning purposes.